 To enable Spell Check feature in Vim, open it and type the following from Command Mode:

-Remember you need to type the above command inside Vim session, not from the Terminal window.
+Remember you need to type the above command inside Vim session, not in the Terminal window.

 As you see in the above output, I have typed "Welcome to Linux learng sesion" instead of "Welcome to Linux learning session" and vim is highlighting the misspelled words "learng" and "sesion" in red color.